feaselkl/OWASP-Top-10/PITCHME.md

 9. Using Components with Known Vulnerabilities
 10. Insufficient Logging and Monitoring

----
+---?image=presentation/assets/background/silent.jpg&size=cover&opacity=20

 ### Sensitive Data Exposure

 Encrypt sensitive data that you need to access later.
-This includes data in databases, data in configuration files, data in backups, data in extracts, etc.
+This includes data in databases, configuration files, backups, extracts, etc.

 For data that you don't need to access later (like plaintext passwords to your systems), keep a hash of the data.
 But don't use algorithms like MD5 or SHA1; they're fine for many uses, but <strong>not</strong> for secure hashes.